amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 ![](CaseStudy10_Paper_files/figure-markdown_strict/EfakExtCorrelation_Temp_Seasonal-1.png)<!-- -->

-    # The temperatures have a negative correlation, exports
-    # increase in the colder months.
-However, the relationship is only stronger
-    # with blue Etels.

 ### Forecasting Efak models with smoothing and related approaches

 Now that all EDA steps are complete, we are ready to run our forecast